mzp670/Snowflake/nyc-311-sample_data_explore3.md

 **Seeing from Different Angles -  The Magic of Data Exploration**

 Imagine data exploration as putting on various lenses, each revealing a unique view of reality.
 By diving into borough performance data, we uncover hidden patterns and trends.
-Our first stop introduces a horizontal bar graph showcasing the normalized improvement and average response times for each borough.
+Our first stop introduces a vertical bar graph showcasing the normalized improvement and average response times for each borough.
 This graph offers an easy-to-understand snapshot of each borough's progress.

 ```sql
 -- Generate list of boroughs and the average days per year.